• Skip to primary navigation

 Thin sliced pork chops in marinade in glass bowl.

 To cook the pork chops, drain and discard the marinade.
 Pat the pork dry with a paper towel.
 Heat a large skillet over medium heat and drizzle about 1 tablespoon olive oil in the pan.
+A cast iron skillet creates excellent browning and caramelization, but any heavy skillet works well.

 Place pork chops in the skillet and let them get a quick sear for 2 minutes.
 Flip them over and cook until golden brown, about another 2-3 minutes.